-Proud Boys may have planned Capitol breach in part to retaliate against police after member was stabbed following Million MAGA march, FBI alleges
+Proud Boys may have planned Capitol breach in part to retaliate against police after member was stabbed following December pro-Trump march, FBI alleges

 Since Jan.
 6, Tarrio has called for a halt on participating in marches.
 Tarrio has denied that the Proud Boys organized any violence at the Capitol.

 In a Proud Boys live-stream video taken at the Capitol shortly before it was stormed, someone who authorities say appears to be Nordean can be seen shouting at police through a bullhorn, “You took our boy in, and you let our stabber go.”
-The statement appears to be a reference to Tarrio’s arrest and the release of another man allegedly involved in stabbing four people including Proud Boys after Trump’s Million Maga march on Dec.
+The statement appears to be a reference to Tarrio’s arrest and the dismissal of charges against another man initially accused of being involved in a melee in which four people, including Proud Boys, were stabbed after a pro-Trump march on Dec.
 12.

 ‘Be ready to fight’: FBI probe of U.S. Capitol riot finds evidence detailing coordination of an assault